Water crisis in Honduras: Current situation

 In 1998, Honduras was hit by Hurricane Mitch which left 75% of the country without safe drinking water, and the country has not yet recovered from the damage to the infrastructure it has caused.
 Currently, infrastructure and basic healthcare is lacking and repair works are still ongoing.
 Today, 1.2 million people in Honduras have no access to improved water sources.
 A military coup in 2009 has led to political and economical turmoil, further worsening the water situation in the country.
 Coupled with the lack of infrastructure, the health standards in Honduras are dire.

 A severe lack of water has led to much hardship amongst the locals, especially in the rural areas.
 Diarrhea and hepatitis are some of the illnesses which are rampant, especially among the young which can be fatal in some cases.

 In the rural villages, women spend up to 6 man-hours to fetch clean water which could otherwise be used for educational and developmental purposes.

 Lack of access to clean water contributes largely to the poverty and poor health of the Hondurans.
 Despite the graveness of the crisis, the government is unable to implement useful programs to ease the destitution in the country, especially those living in the rural areas.

 One Drop NGO

 Introduction

-One Drop Foundation is a non-governmental organisation (NGO) that aim to fight poverty by providing access to water to those in need.
+One Drop Foundation is a non-governmental organisation (NGO) that aims to fight poverty by providing access to water to those in need.
 Another goal of said NGO is to raise awareness about the water crisis to communicate the need for mobilization in order to ensure that all individuals have access to sufficient amount of safe water in both the present and future.
 To achieve these, One Drop is actively involved in fundraising through events such as LA SOIRÉE ONE DROP and making use of popular media platform like Facebook, Twitter, YouTube and Flickr.
 One Drop is currently undertaking nine projects in both developed and developing countries.